awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 :root{

   --amplify-primary-color: #008000;
   --amplify-primary-tint: #0000FF;
   --amplify-primary-shade: #008000;
 }
 ```

 For more option on the AWS Amplify UI component look at the [Documentation](https://docs.amplify.aws/ui/customization/theming/q/framework/react)

-We've define all CSS extra properties in _src/index.css_, look at this file before any overide.
+We've define all CSS extra properties in _src/index.css_, look at this file before any override.

 ## Identity Providers

-The setup of federation with 3rd party Identity Providers has to be done within the Amazon Cognito User Pool associated with your running broker and a small change is to make on the broker itseld to let him aware of the additionnal IdPs to display (see PREREQUISITE down below).
+The setup of federation with 3rd party Identity Providers has to be done within the Amazon Cognito User Pool associated with your running broker and a small change is to make on the broker itself to let him aware of the additional IdPs to display (see PREREQUISITE down below).

 The changes made against the Amazon Cognito User Pool should be done within the AWS console.

 __PREREQUISITE__:

 To add identity providers, you need to insert these providers under the file _config-overrides.js_ which is at the root of the project.
 You have to add the settings on the environment you like to modify.